 - Water: Be sure your water is between 105-115 degrees F, which allows yeast to activate.
 If the water is too hot, the yeast will be killed and if the water is not warm enough, the yeast will not activate.
 The water should be warm, but not hot to the touch.
 To be precise, use a digital thermometer the first couple of times you make this pizza dough recipe.
 After making this recipe a few times, you will be able to tell by touching the correct temperature of the water.

 - Honey: You need a bit of sugar to add flavor to this dough and to help activate the yeast.
-Honey is my sweetener of choice, but you can use white sugar in place of the honey.
+Honey is my sweetener of choice, as it flavors the dough while helping to activate the yeast.

-- Olive oil: Extra virgin olive oil is going to impart the best flavor in your pizza dough and is strongly recommended.
+- Olive oil: Extra virgin olive oil is going to impart the best flavor to your pizza dough and is strongly recommended.
 Canola oil can be used in a bind, but I never recommend vegetable oil or coconut oil in pizza dough.

-How To Make Homemade Pizza Dough
+How To Make Whole Wheat Pizza Dough

 - In a large bowl mixing bowl (or bowl for your stand mixer), pour in warm water, honey, and yeast.
 Mix gently and allow yeast and honey to dissolve in warm water and yeast to become active.
 This takes 5-10 minutes and you will know it is done once your yeast begins to bubble and get foamy.